Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Conclusion

 \end{enumerate}

-Our scientific results point to a picture in which thicker filaments of the cosmic web act to reduce the gas supply and star formation activity of galaxies the last $\sim$10~Gyr of cosmic time.
-Physical mechanisms such as ram pressure stripping from filament cores or accretion shock-heating from filament outskirts could be responsible for such effects, essentially disconnecting galaxies (mostly satellites) from their primordial cold gas supply, leading to starvation and then quenching.
-Central galaxies feel the effect of filaments the least.
-However, they do exhibit lower star formation and lower star formation efficiency in thicker filaments at later times, which could be explained by the hydrodynamical effects of gas in these filaments suppressing star formation or perhaps as an internal effect from AGN feedback in these galaxies.
-We showed that the filamentary dependence of these galaxy formation phenomena persists after accounting for the effect of the local environment.
-In the early universe, thin, narrow streams could efficiently feed galaxies even in thicker filaments, allowing high levels of star formation activity ubiquitously throughout the universe.
+Our scientific results point to a picture in which high-density filaments of the cosmic web help reduce the gas supply and star formation activity of galaxies in the last $\sim$10~Gyr of cosmic time.
+In the early universe, thin, narrow streams efficiently feed galaxies even within denser filaments, allowing ubiquitously high levels of star formation activity.
+Galaxies are likely increasingly detached from their cold gas supply due to physical mechanisms such as gas stripping or shock-heating from filaments, leading to quenching.
+While satellites are most susceptible to the effect of high-line density filaments, centrals also experience a reduction in star formation at later times.
+Hydrodynamical effects of gas in filaments likely play a role in regulating galactic gas supply and star formation, but internal effects such as AGN feedback are far more dominant in high-mass galaxies.

-We showed how well {\disperse} does in identifying filaments with the powerful MCPM density field, and we presented a fairly simple procedure to calibrate the persistence parameter to match physical expectations of large-scale structure, similar to \citet{GE23}.
-We hope that our work will be the first of many to take advantage of this density estimation method to identify filaments of the cosmic web.
-Similar reconstructions can be easily performed on other hydrodynamical cosmological simulations such as EAGLE \citep{Schaye15}, SIMBA \citep{Dave19}, Romulus \citep{Tremmel17}, Magneticum \citep{Dolag16}, FIREbox \citep{Feldmann23}, and NewHorizon \citep{Dubois21}, as well as different resolution and volume runs of the TNG project, including TNG50 \citep{Pillepich19,Nelson20} and MilleniumTNG \citep{Pakmor23}.
-Comparisons between these simulations and the results in TNG100 we presented here will yield important insights into how subgrid physics, stellar/AGN feedback, numerical resolution, etc. affect the properties of large-scale structures and their interplay with galaxies.
+We hope that our work will be the first of many to take advantage of this density estimation method to identify cosmic web filaments.
+Similar reconstructions can be performed on other hydrodynamical cosmological simulations such as EAGLE \citep{Schaye15}, SIMBA \citep{Dave19}, and FIREbox \citep{Feldmann23}, as well as different resolution and volume runs of the TNG project, including TNG50 \citep{Pillepich19} and MilleniumTNG \citep{Pakmor23}, to extract important insights into the effect of subgrid physics, stellar/AGN feedback, numerical resolution, etc. on the properties of large-scale structures and their interplay with galaxies.
+Our new approach can be applied to rich observational datasets of galaxy catalogs from state-of-the-art current and upcoming observatories such as SDSS, DESI, Subaru PFS, JWST, Euclid, SPHEREx, and Roman.
+This has the potential to unlock a rich array of investigations in many research areas of extragalactic astrophysics and cosmology.